MeCRO-DEV/PsPigeon/README.md

 - Light weight WPF, using .Net AES augorithm
 - Easy to use

+Usage:
+- PsPigion [-ShowConsole]

+Note:
-Note: "Eye" button to show your passphrase, need to right-click.
+1. "Eye" button to show your passphrase, need to right-click.
 Wondering why Microsoft blocks left-click event for Powershell.
+2. To show keep Powershell console open, please add -ShowConsole switch, otherwise the console will be closed.

 Installation:
 Install-Script -Name PsPigeon